-The American Barbell SS Olympic Bar has a slightly different bearing system than other Olympic bars (excluding Eleiko as of late ’17).
+The American Barbell SS Olympic Bar has a slightly different bearing system than all other Olympic bars (excluding Eleiko as of late ’17).
 Rather than having high-speed bearings that spin erratically for days with little or no weight on the bar (as most bar reviewers are usually quick to demonstrate; myself included), this bar has proprietary bearings that AB claims are the largest high-load, precision bearings in the industry (42k PSI vs the industry standard of 25k PSI.)
 These bearings are designed to spin smoothly, quietly, & reliably under any load.

 This bar should never lose spin.
-No amount of weight that you can physically put on the sleeves should ever be enough to compress the bearing cartridges and create drag.
+No amount of weight that you can physically put on the bar should ever be enough to compress the bearing cartridges and create drag.
 Of course I did test this (video below) and found that I was indeed unable to slow or prevent rotation.

 Since any decent bushing bar can be used for Olympic lifts (up to a point), the reasoning for dropping extra cash for an Olympic bearing bar is get access to sleeves that spin smoothly as you get under progressively heavier weights.
-When you’re still learning and you’re cleaning 40 kilos, go ahead and use your bushing bar.
+When you’re still learning and you’re only cleaning 40 kilos, go ahead and use your bushing bar.
 When you’re cleaning 100+ kilos you want reliable sleeves that can rotate that 180 degrees without transferring any inertia to the plates, and this bar does that.